HackerN64/F3DEX3/README.md

 Modern microcode for N64 romhacks.
 Will make you want to finally ditch HLE.
 Heavily modified version of F3DEX2, partially rewritten from scratch.

 **F3DEX3 is in alpha.
-It is not stable yet for use in romhacks.
-If you try it, you should expect crashes and graphical issues.**
+It is not guaranteed to be bug-free, and updates may bring breaking changes.**

 ## Features